-- is consistent with the core function of system operators and NWIS stakeholders' strong feedback that the focus of the system operator should be to "keep the lights on" - providing security and reliability of supply; - addresses the fundamental objective of the Western Australian government (efficiency); and

-• is consistent with the other functions that are contemplated in the ISO design framework and that are consistent with the objectives of light handed regulation.
+- is consistent with the core function of system operators and NWIS stakeholders' strong feedback that the focus of the system operator should be to 'keep the lights on' - providing security and reliability of supply; - addresses the fundamental objective of the Western Australian Government (efficiency); and is consistent with the other functions that are contemplated in the ISO design framework and that are consistent with the objectives of light handed regulation.

-On this basis, the Public Utilities Office is proposing to adopt a modified version of the NEO as the guiding objective for designing the ISO framework.
+On this basis, the Public Utilities Office is proposing to adopt a modified version of the NEO as the guiding objective for designing the ISO framework, which is denoted in Design Element 19, below.